mlbc95/fastcampusNode/README.md

 Now we use [concurrently](https://github.com/kimmobrunfeldt/concurrently) which is a library that helps you run two processes at a time...
 I chose this only because I think it's better to use just one command to boot the whole thing.

 To install dependencies `npm instal`
-To start the server locally `node server.js`, this will launch the server AND the client altogether.
+To start the server locally `node start` in the root of the app, this will launch the server.

 **Important Links**
 - **dev Heroku api** : https://fast-campus-server-dev.herokuapp.com/